EDI-Systems/M7M01_Eukaron/README.md

 ### Wouldn't the microkernel design harm system execution efficiency?
 &ensp;&ensp;&ensp;&ensp;Short answer: **No**.
-&ensp;&ensp;&ensp;&ensp;Long answer: If **designed carefully and used correctly** (especially the communication mechanisms), it would instead **greatly boost performance** in multiple aspects, because the fast-paths are much more agressively optimized now.
+&ensp;&ensp;&ensp;&ensp;Long answer: If **designed carefully and used correctly** (especially the communication mechanisms), it would instead **greatly boost performance** in multiple aspects, because the fast-paths are much more aggressively optimized now.
 For example, on some architectures, the context switch performance and interrupt response performance can be up to **40x** better than RT-Linux.
 When user-level library overheads are also included, the result is still **25x** better than RT-Linux.

 ### How is it possible that the system is lock-free?
 &ensp;&ensp;&ensp;&ensp;This is made possible by extensively applying lock-free data structures and atomic operations.
 For more information, please refer to [this article](https://www.cs.tau.ac.il/~shanir/concurrent-data-structures.pdf).